In this section

 Specific counseling services available are (appointments needed):

 Headspace is a youth friendly health service 12 - 25 years of age, operating a bulk-billing medicare service with clinicians including GPs, psychiatrists, psychologists, occupational therapists, drug and alcohol workers and cousellors.
 No referral needed; centres should be able to access TIS interpreting.
 Centres are located throughout Australia.
-There are seventeen centres in Victoria.
-Metropolitan centres are located at:
+See postcode search.

 The following community health centres provide counselling for clients of a CALD background.
 Interpreters are available.